Check your symptoms today!

 Recent Survey Statistics

-35% of patients waited more than 5 months before seeing a doctor, thinking the symptoms would go away and weren’t serious.
+of patients waited more than 5 months before seeing a doctor, thinking the symptoms would go away.

-65% of young patients reported experiencing anxiety and/or depression during or after their treatment.
+of young patients reported experiencing anxiety and/or depression during or after treatment.

-89% of patients were working or studying full-time, and 73% had school-age children when they were diagnosed.
+of patients were working or studying full-time, and 73% had school-age children when diagnosed.

-55% of young patients saw 2 or more doctors before a referral was sent for further investigations.
+of young patients saw 2 or more doctors before a referral was sent for further investigation.

-84% of young patients who had a stoma felt it affected their intimate relationships, with 73% indicating it affected their body image.
+of young patients with a stoma felt it affected their intimate relationships.

-81% of young patients expressed a fear of recurrence (the cancer coming back), and 70% suffered emotional exhaustion.
+of young patients expressed a fear of recurrence, and 70% suffered emotional exhaustion.

-65% of young patients were diagnosed with stage 3 or 4 bowel cancer.
-Nearly 40% of respondents weren’t aware of what stage they were.
+of young patients were diagnosed with stage 3 or 4 bowel cancer.

-60% of young patients reported having 2 or more symptoms of bowel cancer before being diagnosed.
+of young patients had 2 or more symptoms before being diagnosed.

 What are we calling for?